junghanan/forecastingmodel/README.md

 If the trend is linear, you can apply y=a*x+b.
 However, the trend is showing an exponential trend.
 You cannot apply y=a*x+b.
 One way to do is to apply log function to change y=a*x+b into time function.

 Sometimes, you can obtain ideas from someone else's.
-I got an idea after observing analysis Covid-19 Trend.
+I got an idea after observing Covid-19 Trend analysis.

 **3 major ideas to execute the analysis:**
   1.Use log function to convert a linear model into an exponential model